 Marshall responded the same day, indicating that Secretary of War Henry L. Stimson and President Harry S. Truman had approved his proposal.
 Eisenhower then arranged with British Prime Minister Winston Churchill for lawmakers from the United Kingdom to see the concentration camps.

-Films like this one from Ohrdruf were also made at other camps liberated by Allied soldiers.
-They served as evidence in the trials of the major Nazi leaders at Nuremberg in 1945 to 1946.
-They were also used to raise public awareness of Nazi crimes.
-These films stand today as important and lasting documentation of the Holocaust.5
+Film footage of this kind was also taken at other camps liberated by Allied soldiers.
+This footage served as evidence in the trials of the major Nazi leaders at Nuremberg in 1945 to 1946.
+They were also used to raise public awareness of Nazi crimes and stand today as important and lasting documentation of the Holocaust.5